Brown-University-Library/eaccpf-indexer/README.md

 1.3.1

-> Add analyze command option and configuration file section?
+ > First pass implementation of reporting with analysis
+ > Need to ensure that file indexing works only from the file system!
+ > Confirm that location look up is still working!!!

+ * DigitalObject module and unit tests
  * Revised digital object indexing to work from EAC-CPF rather than HTML
  * Improved address component parsing
  * First implementation of EAC-CPF Analyzer with unit tests
+ * Moved some modules from source package to Python distribution, noted dependencies

 1.3.0

- * Fixed unicode handling issues -- some_unicode_string.encode('utf-8')
+ * Fixed unicode handling issues
- * Field boost
+ * Boost fields as specified in configuration file
  * Image indexing and thumbnail caching
  * HTML indexing
- * Renamed to EACCPF-Indexer
+ * Renamed project to eaccpf-indexer
  * Unit tests for various modules

 1.2.2